coderefinery/manuals/team-teaching.rst

 Hands-on demos and exercises work especially well like this.
 Here, the guide would follow the outline and serve as the director (see below).

+.. admonition:: Example of "guide and demo-giver"

+   In our HPC course, we use this for the main tutorials.
+One of us explains the material and says what to type, the other one types the demos.
+The instructors swap roles depending on interest.

 .. csv-table::
    :delim: |